 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the P7800 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the P7800 from Nikon.
+Both the P7800 and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon P7800 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.